roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Initially I thought relay switching may be accomplished by just changing these heat/water modes, however, I discovered that a sequence of mqqt publishes including setting heat/water mode, thermostat setting (for CH, not valid for HW) and "temperature_setpoint_hold_heat/water" settings are actually required.
 (Unless someone else knows better).

-In order to experiment easier and visualise the flow of commands to be issued to the MQTT broker, I created a 'quick and dirty' Node-RED flow. (flow.json) allowing me to easily try out combinations of MQTT messages to allow me to:-
+In order to experiment easier and visualise the flow of commands to be issued to the MQTT broker, I created a 'quick and dirty' Node-RED flow. (flow.json in this repository) allowing me to easily try out combinations of MQTT messages to allow me to:-

 1. Switch the HW and CH relays on/off from a virtual switch in Domoticz (or the node-RED flow ON/OFF buttons).